-- The applicant is an undertaking which, since 1 January 1995, has imported bananas originating in Ecuador for sale in Germany.
-It was a Category C operator.
-It claims that it had to acquire import licences from other operators and pay import dues in order to be able to market the bananas concerned. - The applicant brought this action for damages by application lodged at the Registry of the Court of First Instance on 4 January 1999.
+13 The applicant is an importer of fruit established in Germany and has for a long time traded in third-country bananas.
+It was a Category A operator.
+It claims that it had to acquire import licences from other operators and pay import dues in order to be able to market in Germany bananas originating in Colombia and Costa Rica.

+- 14 The applicant brought this action for damages by application lodged at the Registry of the Court of First Instance on 4 January 1999.
 It relied in particular on breach of certain provisions of the General Agreement on Tariffs and Trade 1994 (GATT), which is found in Annex 1A to the Agreement establishing the World Trade Organisation ('the WTO Agreement'), approved by Council Decision 94/800/EC (of 22 December 1994) concerning the conclusion on behalf of the European Community, as regards matters within its competence, of the agreements reached in the Uruguay Round multilateral negotiations (1986-1994) (OJ 1994 L 336, p.
-1).

-By order of 10 September 1999, the President of the Fifth Chamber of the Court of First Instance granted the Commission and the French Republic leave to intervene in support of the form of order sought by the Council in this case.
-The pleadings of the interveners were lodged on 18 October and 2 November 1999 respectively.

-In its judgment of 23 November 1999 in Case C-149/96 Portugal v Council [1999] ECR I-8395, the Court of Justice held at paragraph 47:
+1). - By order of 10 September 1999, the President of the Fifth Chamber of the Court of First Instance granted the Commission and the French Republic leave to intervene in support of the form of order sought by the Council in this case.
+The pleadings of the interveners were lodged on 18 October and 2 November 1999 respectively. - 16 In its judgment of 23 November 1999 in Case C-149/96 Portugal v Council [1999] ECR I-8395, the Court of Justice held at paragraph 47: